DghostNinja/DghostNinja.github.io/_posts/2025-04-22-Vulnerable-Bank-API .md

 [Ghost St Badmus](https://x.com/commando_skiipz?t=rPix1FAXa-vFamgkrxjjnQ&s=09), a cracked Snr.
 Application Security Engineer developed a vulnerable Web Application, API and Mobile Application for Pentesters, Bug Bounty Hunters and Security Researchers.
 To test their skills without messing up real world infrastructures.

-In this write-up, I'll be exploiting the APIs in the web apllication version of the vulnerable lab, as a complement to my completed course from [APISEC University](https://university.apisec.ai/)
+In this write-up, I'll be exploiting the APIs in the web apllication version of the vulnerable bank lab, as complement and test for my recently completed course from [APISEC University](https://university.apisec.ai/)

 ---